JonnyBeoulve/SpaceX-Flights/README.md

 # SpaceX-Flights
-This React-based website will be a virtual museum for all of SpaceX's flights.
-Users will be able to view a variety of interesting information for each flight, all provided by SpaceX's official API.
+This React-based website is a virtual museum of sorts for all SpaceX flights.
+Users are able to view a variety of interesting information for each flight and view video footage, all provided by SpaceX's official API.

 ## How to Use
-An alpha version can be seen here:
+You can visit the website here:

 https://spacex-f.firebaseapp.com/